-The college requires a non-refundable, non-transferable \$200 deposit after students receive their notification of acceptance.
+The college requires a non-transferable \$200 deposit after students receive their notification of acceptance.
 TFC makes room assignments, confirms scholarships and grants, and schedules classes in the order that it receives deposits.
 Therefore, students should submit the deposit soon after they receive the notification of acceptance.
 This deposit is not an additional charge; it is credited to the student account during the first semester of attendance.
+The advance deposit is refundable to students who request cancellation prior to May 1 for Summer and Fall semesters and October 1 for the Spring semester.